codersaur/SmartThings/devices/fibaro-dimmer-2/README.md

 If no value is specified for a parameter, then it will not be synched with the device and the existing value in the device will be preserved.

 ##### Auto-calibration:
 If parameter #13 is used to force auto-calibration of the device, any values that are specified for parameters #1, #2, and #30 will be ignored.
-Monitor the _Live Logging_ tab in the IDE to discover what the new auto-calibrated values are.
+After hitting _Done_, monitor the _Live Logging_ tab in the IDE to discover what the new auto-calibrated values are (the auto-calibrated values will not be updated in the device's settings screen due to limitations of the SmartThings platform).

-Next time the parameters are updated, remember to set parameter #13 back to _0: Readout_ if you do not want auto-calibration to be forced again.
+Next time device settings are updated, remember to set parameter #13 back to _0: Readout_ if you do not want auto-calibration to be forced again.
 Additionally, review parameters #1, #2, and #30, as any values specified will over-write the auto-calibrated values.

 ##### Read-only Parameters:
 The Fibaro Dimmer 2 has a few read-only parameters that are not shown in this section.
 The dimmer will periodically report the values of these read-only parameters to the hub, and their values can be seen in the _Live Logging_ tab in the IDE.